Frankston North: Pines Flora and Fauna Reserve

+Sports

 Frankston Pines Football Club

 Frankston Pines (Association) Football Club, known as The Pines, are a local association football club based at Monterey Reserve.
 Formed in 1965 by Scottish Australians, the club has failed to reach the Victorian Premier League since being relegated in 2008.
 Since then, the club plummeted down to the provisional leagues, below the State League Division 3.
 The club was in huge trouble with a big financial debt on its back and was close to winding up.
 However, the club was promoted in 2012 and thereafter achieved two more successive promotions by 2014.

 Pines Australian Rules Football Club

 Pines Australian Rules Football club, known as The Pythons, are a renowned local football team with their homeground based at Eric Bell Reserve, more commonly known to locals and rival teams as the "Snakepit".

 The strength of the club's ties can be traced to its origins.
 The club was formed in 1964, not long after the establishment of a housing commission estate in Pines Forest/Frankston North.
 The club experienced several lean years in which it struggled to win a game before local juniors began graduating into the senior team.
 In fact in its early years it was the junior sides that helped establish the club's success.
 In 1967, the club's under 12 team was the first side to represent the Pines Football club in a grand final.
 As young players graduated through its ranks the football club began winning premierships in all competition levels including 3 consecutive flags between 1968 and 1970 via its under-15 side.

 On the estate of some 2000 houses, with several players in most of them, the football club improved when local teenagers began making their mark.
 Barry Burke, the father of St Kilda midfielder Nathan Burke, moulded the team into a premiership unit.

-Pines football club also produced several VFL/AFL players, most notably Russell Greene (Hawthorn & St Kilda), Brendon Moore, Steve Newman and Kevin Taylor.
+Pines football club also produced several VFL/AFL players, most notably Russell Greene (Hawthorn & St Kilda), Brendon Moore, Steve Newman and Kevin Taylor (St.Kilda fc).